NurahTuraifi/classic-arcade-game/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## how to play

+the player should get to water and avoding the bugs .